Skip to Main Content

 Tips for Referring a Student to Counseling

 - Speak directly to the student about your concerns, preferably in private.
 People in distress are almost always receptive to an expression of genuine interest, caring, and concern.

 - Remember that, except in cases of emergency, the decision whether to accept a referral to counseling rests with the student.
 If the student refuses the idea of counseling, it's usually best not to push.

+- Don't try to deceive or trick the student into counseling.
 Attempting to fool the individual will only diminish his or her trust in you and in the counseling process.

 - Many people have negative preconceptions about counseling based upon stereotypes.
 Educate the student on the process of counseling.